 3.2.3 Main Approaches to Internationalization

-Table 3-4 categorizes survey responses according to the SME's mode of entry into overseas markets.
-70.8% of the responses came from firms whose mode of entry was either export or the appointment of overseas distributors or agents.
+Table 3-4 categorizes survey responses according to the Singapore SMEs' mode of entry into overseas markets.
+44.6% of the firms internationalize via export or the appointment of overseas distributors or agents.